What is Bipolar Disorder?

 Bipolar II Disorder: Bipolar II Disorder includes at least one major depressive episode and at least one hypomanic episode.
 Individuals with bipolar II also tend to have longer periods of depression than people with bipolar I.

 Cyclothymic Disorder: Sometimes called cyclothymia, this disorder includes episodes of hypomania and depressive symptoms that occur on a fairly regular basis.
-While changes in mood are not as extreme as those associated with Bipolar I and Bipolar II Disorders, it can still cause serious problems in a person’s life and may later progress to symptoms of mania, hypomania, and depression.
+While changes in mood are not as extreme as those associated with Bipolar I and Bipolar II Disorders, they can still cause serious problems in a person’s life and may later progress to symptoms of mania, hypomania, and depression.

 Rapid Cycling: Rapid cycling is a term used when an individual experiences four or more episodes of hypomania, mania, or depression within a 12-month time period.